ROAD-Waymo: A Large-Scale Action Awareness Dataset for Autonomous Driving: Introduction

 This makes it suitable for early stage development, but is significantly less challenging than real-world driving in complex environments.

-This paper introduces \roadwaymo, which tackles the diversity and scale issues of ROAD~\cite{singh2022road}, building on the Waymo-Open dataset~\cite{sun2020scalability}.
-Spatiotemporal~\cite{singh2022road} annotations, in the form of agent tracks plus action and location labels, are densely provided in the scene to study event awareness, action and event detection.
-As such annotations are expensive - we inherited $52K$ tracks from the Waymo dataset, adding extensive labelling based upon the \emph{road event = $\{$ agent, action, location $\}$} protocol {(illustrated in Figure \ref{fig:theme})}, resulting in $4.1M$ bounding boxes with $4.1M$ agent, $4.3M$ action, and $4.3M$ location label instances.

-In combination with the $7K$ tracks present in ROAD, \roadwaymo provides an extensive playground for the development of advanced perception systems for autonomous vehicles and the tackling of novel problems, with a focus on domain adaption (in particular, between cities in the UK and the US) for action/agent/event detection tasks.
+This paper introduces \roadwaymo, which tackles the diversity and scale issues of ROAD~\citep{singh2022road}, building upon the Waymo-Open dataset~\citep{sun2020scalability} by adding dense spatiotemporal annotations.
+The annotations include bounding boxes around each relevant agent in the scene together with their agent, actions and locations labels.
+The labelling process was based upon the \emph{road event = $\{$Agent, Actions, Locations$\}$} protocol {(illustrated in Figure \ref{fig:theme})} proposed by~\cite{singh2022road}, and the results are illustrated in Figure \ref{fig:theme}.
+Adding such extensive labelling to the $52K$ tracks inherited from the Waymo dataset resulted in $4.1M$ bounding boxes with $4.1M$ agent, $4.3M$ action, and $4.3M$ location label instances.
+Additionally, \roadwaymo represents a complementary and compatible dataset to ROAD, and together they provide an extensive playground for the development of advanced perception systems for autonomous vehicles and the tackling of novel problems, with a focus on domain adaption (in particular, between cities in the UK and the US) for agent, action and event detection tasks.

-\qheading{Contributions:} The contributions of this work are:
+\paragraph{Contributions.} The contributions of this work are:

-\begin{enumerate} \item \textbf{\roadwaymo} A large-scale multi-label dataset for action and event detection in autonomous vehicles.
-Provided as an extension to the Waymo AV dataset~\cite{sun2020scalability}, it is considerably more comprehensive and challenging than any existing such benchmark, including ROAD.
+\begin{enumerate} \item \textbf{\roadwaymo.} A large-scale multi-label dataset for action and event detection in autonomous vehicles.
+Provided as an extension to the Waymo AV dataset~\citep{sun2020scalability}, it is considerably more comprehensive and challenging than any existing such benchmark, including ROAD.
+This dataset presents a series of unique properties:

-\item \textbf{Scale:} \roadwaymo contains $4.3M$ action labels, making it $7$ times larger than the original \road dataset, and the largest known dataset for this purpose.
+\begin{itemize} \item \textbf{Scale.} \roadwaymo contains $4.3M$ action labels, making it $7$ times larger than the original \road dataset, and the largest known dataset for this purpose.
 At the same time, it extends the Waymo dataset by providing a total of $12.7M$ additional labels.

-\item \textbf{Multi-City:} The dataset encompasses 4 cities from several US states, providing a plethora of different driving scenarios in a range of operating domains.
+\item \textbf{Multi-City.} The dataset encompasses 4 cities from several US states, providing a plethora of different driving scenarios in a range of operating domains.